 What is Venice famous for?

-Known for over one thousand years as La Serenissima (the most serene), romantic Venice is best loved for its elaborate system of canals crisscrossed by hundreds of bridges with sleek, black gondolas navigating the gentle waves.
+The romantic city of Venice is best loved for its elaborate system of canals crisscrossed by hundreds of bridges with sleek, black gondolas navigating the gentle waves.
 A dreamy atmosphere pervades the city’s hodgepodge of architectural styles from the Venetian Gothic to Baroque, Byzantine to Neoclassical, cathedrals, palaces, synagogues, and boatyards.
 Churches brim with frescoes and mosaics, especially the Basilicas San Marco and Santa Maria Gloriosa dei Frari.
 Lavishly decorated palaces like the Palazzo Ducale reflect Venice’s history of wealth and power.
 World-class museums include the Gallerie dell’Accademia, with its 16th to 18th-century Venetian masterpieces, and the Peggy Guggenheim Collection, with its array of international modern artworks.
 Good Venetian cuisine is easier to find away from the touristy areas and features seafood, wild game, polenta, gnocchi, and cicchetti (Venetian tapas).
 Prosecco is the most popular local wine.